-Christie Jean assists governmental entities with a range of financial transactions and advises business clients on corporate matters.
+Christie Jean assists governmental entities with a range of financial transactions.
 She is a member of the firm’s Public Finance Group.

 Christie represents state and municipal governments in the issuance of tax-exempt and taxable bonds, notes, and other debt obligations.
 Her clients include various Connecticut municipalities and state authorities issuing debt obligations, and she recently represented an institution of higher learning in connection with its refinancing of over $160 million in debt.